hangops/code-of-conduct/README.md

 ## The Short Version

 Be respectful of other people; respectfully ask people to stop if you are bothered; and if you can’t resolve an issue contact the admins.
-If you are unable to follow our Community Code of Conduct problem, it will be apparent and you may be asked to leave HangOps.
+If you do not follow our Community Code of Conduct, it will be apparent and you may be removed from HangOps.

 ## The Long Version